 Depending on your insurance coverage and your specific dental issue, the cost of dental implants can vary.
 While some insurance companies pay part of the cost, others may cover the entire cost of your implants and still others may not pay for any part of it.

-In addition to the items above, you must have enough density in your jaw bone for a dental implant treatment to be a success.
+Along with everything else that we mentioned, you may also require other services such as a bone graft when you plan to successfully receive a dental implant.
 If you don’t, you may still be a candidate for the procedure but would require a bone graft to transplant bone to your jaw to support the implant.
 This would make the process longer and more invasive.